jp-pino/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The main issue I've identified in my pipeline is that the counter for lost frames (when the `Detector` can't find a lane) is the same for both lanes.
 This forces the pipeline to run `__sliding_windows()` on both lanes even when only one of them is the problem.
-The pipeline could be made more robust if the lanes were identified on a more separate manner.
+The pipeline could be made more robust if the lanes were identified on a more independent manner.